11ty/11ty-website/src/docs/plugins/syntaxhighlight.md

       Prism.languages.myCustomLanguage = /* */;
     },

-    // Added in 3.0, set to true to always wrap lines in `<span class="highlight-line">`
-    // The default (false) only wraps when line numbers are passed in.
-    alwaysWrapLineHighlights: false,

-    // Added in 3.0.2, set to false to opt-out of pre-highlight removal of leading
-    // and trailing whitespace
-    trim: true,

-    // Added in 3.0.4, change the separator between lines (you may want "\n")
-    lineSeparator: "<br>",

     // Added in 3.1.1, add HTML attributes to the <pre> or <code> tags
     preAttributes: {
       tabindex: 0